 Earthquakes are the deadliest natural hazard.
 Developing tools and measures to reduce future human and economic losses is the aim of RISE.
-RISE stands for Real-time earthquake rIsk reduction for a reSilient Europe and is a three-year project financed by the Horizon 2020 programme of the European Commission.
-It started in September 2019 and will end in May 2023.
+RISE stands for Real-time earthquake rIsk reduction for a reSilient Europe and is a four-year project financed by the Horizon 2020 programme of the European Commission.
+It started in September 2019 and came to an end in May 2023.
 RISE is coordinated by ETH Zurich, it brings together 19 organisations from across Europe and five international partners.

 The key objective of RISE is to advance real-time earthquake risk reduction capabilities for a resilient Europe.
 With an improved scientific understanding and the use of emerging technologies human and economic losses shall be further reduced.
 New measures are needed to compliment present efforts in implementing building codes and retrofitting existing structures.